 Oh no, we are entering flu season.
 We need this Cucumber Mint Tonic to save the world. (disclosure: this Cucumber Mint Tonic will not save the world but it may help you feel better if you are feeling under the weather)

-I’ve always had an affection for ginger ale and it’s soothing benefits.
-Especially when I am under the weather.
-There is nothing more comforting than dry toast and ginger ale when you just can’t seem to stomach anything else.
+I’ve always had an affection for ginger ale and its soothing benefits.
+There is nothing more comforting when you aren’t feeling well than dry toast and ginger ale.
 Ginger is known to soothe the stomach and ease digestion, but unless you make your own ale at home, it can also have loads of sugar and other bad chemicals.

 Last week I came down with the dreaded flu.
 At least some manifestation of whatever is highly contagious and going around.
 I didn’t get it too badly, but I certainly felt yucky enough to stay in bed a few days and sip on veggie broth.
-I actually avoided ginger ale, and instead made my own tonic.
-Sometimes tonic can invoke a sense of well-being and comfort, and this Cucumber Mint Tonic did the trick for me.
+I actually avoided ginger ale, and instead made my own healthy tonic.

 Then there’s mint.
 Mint is very soothing for nausea, aids in digestion, and can help relieve fatigue.
 Mint water is a great replacement for that soda we reach for in the middle of the day for a pick me up.
 Both mint and cucumber benefit the skin as well as contain antioxidants to assist with cancer prevention.

 I’ve been making this cucumber mint tonic in a large batch and sipping on it during the week, alternating with unsweetened green tea.
 It’s so easy to make, three ingredients into the blender, let sit for 30 minutes, then strain.
 Done.

 - 1 medium cucumber, peeled and chopped (yield 1 1/2 cups)

 - 1/8 cup loosley packed fresh mint leaves